CNJianLiu/6D-CLGrasp/README.md

 ```

 ## Evaluation
-Please download our trained model [here](https://drive.google.com/file/d/1drBp3naBrNdazah1zTdgydjchE-LysdI/view?usp=sharing) and put it in the 'SGPA/model' directory.
-Then, you can have a quick evaluation on the REAL275 dataset using the following command.
+Please download our trained model [here](https://drive.google.com/file/d/1drBp3naBrNdazah1zTdgydjchE-LysdI/view?usp=sharing) and put it in the '6D-CLGrasp/train_results/CAMERA' or '6D-CLGrasp/train_results/REAL' directory.
+Then, you can have a quick evaluation on the CAMERA25 and REAL275 datasets using the following command.
 ```bash
 bash eval.sh
 ```